 Be Prepared for Your Photoshoot

 Doing a photoshoot in a foreign country is a fantastic experience.
 You’ll get a chance to do what other models may miss out on.
 Before you book your flight and prepare your itinerary, keep these tips in mind.
+Have all your dress set and packed to match the aesthetic of the city, choose your makeup, and get your tape in extensions done for a little oomph.
 The best thing you can do is research the countries and the cities you plan to visit.
-It’s better to be overprepared than underprepared.
+It’s better to be over prepared than underprepared.
 Be safe, be courteous, and be mindful of the country’s customs.
 Embrace the culture and people around you for a worthwhile experience.